jasonetorres/torctoberfest/README.md

 4. **Get your PRs accepted** by maintainers to count toward your total
 5. **Unlock digital badges** as you progress through your contributions

-Join the [Hacktoberfest Discord server](https://discord.gg/hacktoberfest) to connect with other participants!
+Join the [Hacktoberfest Torc Discord channel](https://discord.gg/sfhgzTf6) to connect with other participants!

 ## Getting Started